pralineso/pralineso/README.md

     <br>
 		and I'm just another developer with ideas for new apps to the world 👩🏾‍💻
 		<br>
-    I'm very interested in Mobile development with Flutter, Web development and
+    I'm very interested in Mobile development with Flutter and
     <br>
     Data Science projects with Python.
     <br>
-		I'm currently learning to work with Python and developing Websites
+		I'm currently learning to work with Robotic Automation Process and
 		<br>
-    with VueJs and Bootstrap for my friends' companies. ✨
+    		studying about Power BI. ✨
 	</samp>
 </p>